aidanby/aidanby.github.io/_pages/about.md

 ---

 ## What It Do
-I am a PhD student in the [Institute of Software Research](https://www.isri.cmu.edu/) at Carnegie Mellon University.
+I am a software engineering PhD student in the [Institute of Software Research](https://www.isri.cmu.edu/) at Carnegie Mellon University.

-I completed my undergraduate degree from Queen's University, in **Computer Engineering** and **Mathematics**.
+I completed my undergraduate degree from Queen's University, in Computer Engineering and Mathematics.

 I am originally from Calgary Alberta, and moved out to Ontario for school and work for 5 years, where I picked up all the Toronto mans slang.